th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

     override fun close() {}
 }
 ```
 **NOTE**: both init methods have default implementations.
 One of them must be overridden in your factory implementation.
-If your codec needs the MAIN dictionary only you can override the init(dictionary: InputStream) method.
+If your `codec` needs the MAIN dictionary only you can override the init (dictionary: InputStream) method.
 Otherwise, you should override init(pipelineCodecContext: IPipelineCodecContext) method.

-**IMPORTANT**: implementation should be loadable via Java's built-in service loader
+**IMPORTANT**: implementation should be loadable via Java's built-in service loader.

 6. That's it!
 Your `codec` is now complete.